opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 > If `message` does not exist in the event, then no action occurs.

-## Rename Key
+## RenameKey

-The `Rename Key` processor renames keys in an event.
+The `RenameKey` processor renames keys in an event.

 ### Configuration

-You can configure the `Rename Key` processor with the following options.
+You can configure the `RenameKey` processor with the following options.

 Option | Required | Description
 :--- | :--- | :---